How to Clean AC Condenser Coils (And Why It Matters)

 - Turn the thermostat back to cooling mode.

 - Within a few minutes, you should hear the outdoor fan start and feel cold air at the vents.
+If the unit doesn’t come on, run through the AC not turning on checklist before calling a technician.

 What NOT to Do